 Saquisili livestock market

-From Latacunga I made a day trip to the animal market in Saquisili.
+From Latacunga I made a day trip to the market in Saquisili.
 Was more colorful than the one in Otavalo and had more large animals like lamas and some colorful cowboys which herded around the horses and cows.
 I think it was a big social thing to put on their best outfits and prance around.
 Like an urban dweller showing off his sleek car, here one would have a great looking horse.
 Although the cowboys were male, just as often it would be a woman selling the cattle and horses.
 Same work, just less pretension involved.
 There was a section where the normal market offerings rather than just livestock were on display.

 Ambato & Guaranda